deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 0
 ```

-The worst part is that this will actually work if we were to get rid of the `singToConsole` function and embed its implementation:
+The worst part is that this would actually work if we were to get rid of the `singToConsole` function and embed its implementation:

 ```golang
 func main() {